pgoyal94/Restaurants_and_House_Prices/README.md

 - Can yelp reviews help us determine housing prices?
 - Can we predict diversity (type of restaurant) of restaurants based on housing prices?

+## Communication Protocol:
+- Communicate via Slack and Text message group chat
+- Use Google Drive to store all resources (